wp-plugins/nextgen-facebook/readme.txt

 * For posts and pages, the content text is used to define the Open Graph description meta property value (if no excerpt is available).
 If you generally don't use excerpts, and your content does not rely on shortcodes or plugins to render it's text, you may uncheck the "Apply Content Filters" option.

+* After updating the NextGEN Facebook OG plugin, visit the settings page and save the options.
+This will allow the plugin to skip the options version check when called.

 == Screenshots ==

 1. NextGEN Facebook OG - The Settings Page